-4 The α < 1 case for REDUCE2EXACT problems
+4 The $\alpha < 1$ case for REDUCE2EXACT problems

 We will now look at the $\alpha < 1$ case.
 Our strategy is based on the following observation: many approximation algorithms involve a relaxation, or a reduction to one or more problems that can be solved exactly (in this paper, we use the terminology sub-problems to refer to them).
 The approximation guarantee for such an approximation algorithm is thus obtained by linking the original problem to those sub-problems.
 We give a simple abstract example to illustrate this idea.
 Let's say we want to maximize a function f on some set F, using an α -approximation algorithm.
 Assume there exist two other functions g and h defined on sets G and H respectively, such that $G \times H \subset F$ and such that g and h can be maximized exactly on G and H respectively.
-Finally, assume that for all $(x,y) \in G \times H$,
+Finally, assume that for all $(x, y) \in G \times H$,

-$$\alpha \max{F} f - f(x, y) \le \max{G} g - g(x) + \max{H} h - h(y). \tag{2}$$
+$$\alpha \max{T} f - f(x, y) \le \max{T} g - g(x) + \max{T} h - h(y).$$ (2)

-This means that an α -approximation algorithm to maximize f can simply output the feasible solution ($\arg\max_G g, \arg\max_H h$) $\in F$.
+This means that an α -approximation algorithm to maximize f can simply output the feasible solution $(\arg \max_G g, \arg \max_H h) \in F$.
 This example may seem very basic and artifactual at first glance, but it turns out that many approximation algorithms rely on the same principle, as we will see in subsection 4.2.
-To see how this can be exploited for approximation regret minimization, we can notice that the LHS of (2) is an approximation gap (as defined in Definition 2, taking the max with 0 and considering that the choice $(x,y)\in F$ is that of a policy at a given round, with F playing the role of the action space) and that the RHS is the sum of two gaps, with G (respectively H) playing the role of the action space, but this time without approximation factor.
+To see how this can be exploited for approximation regret minimization, we can notice that the LHS of (2) is an approximation gap (as defined in Definition 2, taking the max with 0 and considering that the choice $(x, y) \in F$ is that of a policy at a given round, with F playing the role of the action space, but this time without approximation factor.
 Summing over the rounds, we find that the corresponding approximation regret is bounded by the sum of two "classical" regrets (in this paper, we use the terminology sub-regrets).
 Thus, the bounds we obtain on these two sub-regrets using CTS with the corresponding exact oracles translate into an bound on the approximation regret.